School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 Highlights of the destination

-• Close to Vancouver, beaches, mountains and ski resorts
+• Proximity to Vancouver, beaches, mountains and ski resorts

 • Excellent accessibility thanks to an efficient public transport network